marknorrapscm/serverless-media-portal/README.md

 ### Limitations

 This project is meant for sharing small videos; the maximum video size is 512MB and only `.mp4` is supported.
 It also doesn't compress the videos for you, so if you're recording directly from your phone I would recommend getting an app to compress the videos before uploading them here.
 Messaging apps like WhatsApp do a good job at compressing videos and that is the source of most of the videos I have personally uploaded.

+### Upgrading from v1?

+The release of v2 comes with some breaking changes.
+If you've already installed v1 (i.e. you set this up before February 2022) you can check the [upgrade guide](docs/upgrade-from-v1.md).
+It's easy to do and the changes in v2 mean we shouldn't have any breaking changes in future.

 <p>&nbsp;</p>